Don’t become a tax resident in Spain: inquire about the Beckham Law

 • Personal Income Tax (IRPF)

-• Inheritance Tax (also for giftes)
+• Inheritance and Gift Tax

 • Wealth Tax